Natural Areas Activities and Recreation

 Can I smoke marijuana in a natural area?

-No, The City of Fort Collins prohibits any consumption of marijuana that is conducted openly and publicly; the City of Fort Collins prohibits the transfer and display of marijuana including at office buildings, public parks, natural areas, city streets and sidewalks.
+No, the City of Fort COllins prohibits any consumption of marijuana that is conducted openly and publicly; the City of Fort Collins prohibits the transfer and display of marijuana including at office buildings, public parks, trails, natural areas, city streets and sidewalks.

 Can I smoke marijuana in a natural area if I have my medical card with me?